SpotIM/spotim-integration-docs/basics/README.md

 # Before You Begin
 Know your site's content, brand and audience before implementing Spot.IM widgets.
 These factors guide whether you need a live blog for covering developing stories in real time, anonymous commenting for increased user privacy, extra moderation for taboo topics and much more.

 Before using Spot.IM you will need your Spot.IM `Spot_ID`.
 This is a personal identification for your site or sites.
 A Spot_ID may have a corresponding Staging Spot_ID for testing in a UAT environment.
 After receiving your Spot_ID, you will create a `Post_ID` for each article displaying Spot.IM's Conversation and/or Popular-in-the-Community Widgets.
 Post_ID is used to identify which post is being referenced, so conversations do not get mixed up.

+## Post_ID Notes
+Do not use unique characters in any Post_ID.
+**Do not use websites in any Post_ID.**
+Remember, Post IDs are identifiers.
+If you change a Post ID, a different conversation will be pulled up.

 # Login Flow